 Turn over the engine till the mark on the small timing pinion is in line with the centre of the inlet (rear) camshaft bush.
-Insert the inlet camshaft so that the No. 2 mark on it is in mesh with the mark on the small timing pinion.
+Insert the inlet camshaft so that the No. 2 or No. 3 mark on it is in mesh with the mark on the small timing pinion, according to model.

-Rotate the engine in a forward direction till the mark on the small timing pinlon is in line with the centre of the exhaust (front) camshaft bush.
+Rotate the engine in a forward direction till the mark on the small timing pinion is in line with the centre of the exhaust (front) camshaft bush.
 Insert the exhaust camshaft so that the No. 2 mark on it is in mesh with the mark on the small timing pinion.